 Where to get support for anxiety

 If you or someone you know is struggling with anxiety, it’s important to seek out help from someone you trust.
-Speak with your GP who will be able to refer you to talking therapies or counselling.
+Speak with your GP who will be able to refer you to talking therapies or counselling and offer support and guidance.

 You can also use a listening service such as Samaritans, who’s helpline is open 24/7 on 116 123 to provide support and advice.